Finance sector embraces VR to make remote working more interesting

 Marc Bena, who leads the digital audit business unit at PricewaterhouseCoopers UK, said:

-“In a virtual environment you can hear multiple people talking at the same time, which is different in a zoom meeting… when you wear these headsets you are transported into a giant room with a whiteboard and office furniture and you join your other colleagues in brainstorming ideas.”
+“In a virtual environment, you can hear multiple people talking at the same time, which is different in a Zoom meeting … when you wear these headsets, you are transported into a giant room with a whiteboard and office furniture, and you join your other colleagues in brainstorming ideas.”

-“You can look around you and interact as if you were in a office.
+“You can look around you and interact as if you were in an office.
 That recreates the sensation of being together.”

-After a virtual session he and colleagues had virtual drinks in another zone and could move from table to table.
+After a virtual session, he and colleagues had virtual drinks in another zone and were able to move from table to table.

 “You could recreate exactly the same environment as if you were in the cocktail parties with your avatar.
 The only downside to this is that it can get pretty intense after a couple of hours,” he said.

-A PwC study in June found participants in a virtual reality workshop were three times more confident about what they had learned than those learning via traditional classrooms or even via e-learning courses.
+A PwC study in June found participants in a virtual reality workshop were 3 times more confident about what they had learned than those learning via traditional classrooms or even via e-learning courses.

-The cost to train 13,000 executives in a classroom at the firm is eight times more expensive than via a virtual reality course for the same number of people, the study found.
+The cost to train 13,000 executives in a classroom at the firm is 8 times more expensive than via a virtual reality course for the same number of people, the study found.

-PwC and American Express use VRtuoso, a virtual reality presentation platform, that utilizes headsets made by Pico Interactive for training and boosting sales.
+PwC and American Express use VRtuoso, a virtual reality presentation platform that utilizes headsets made by Pico Interactive for training and boosting sales.

-So far, most of VR’s real-world business applications are in medicine and retail, including training department stores salespeople how to deal with difficult customers.
+So far, most of VR’s real-world business applications are in medicine and retail, including training department stores salespeople to deal with difficult customers.

-Julie Ask, vice president and principal analyst at Forrester, a U.S. based-market consultant, says more widespread adoption is inevitable.
+Julie Ask, vice president and principal analyst at Forrester, a U.S.-based market consultant, says more widespread adoption is inevitable.

 “I think VR technology adoption is going to continue to grow over time,” she said.